iclalhoruz/Recycling-Classification-Project/README.md

 ---

-## Model 1: Deep Learning with PyTorch & ResNet
+## Deep Learning with PyTorch & ResNet

 ### Overview
 This notebook provides a full training pipeline for image classification using the ResNet architecture in PyTorch.
 It includes data preprocessing, augmentation, model training, validation, and evaluation.